 Most likely, significant engine damage was caused.
 It is best to have an experienced small engine mechanic take a look at your mower to find out how much damage occurred.

 A good place to have the engine looked at is at your local Husqvarna service center or an engine dealer service center for the engine powering your zero-turn.
 This may be Kawasaki, Kohler, or another engine manufacturer.

-9. Too Much Engine Oil in a Husqvarna Zero Turn Mower
+9. Too Much Engine Oil

 You may not know that adding too much engine oil to the crankcase can cause crankcase pressure to build causing the engine to shut down.

 To much oil can cause these problems to develop in an engine on a Husqvarna: